guildai/guild.ai/pages/why-guild.md

 <h3 class="why">No databases, exotic file systems, or agents</h3>

-Guild goes to great lengths to remain simple and free of complicated
+Guild is free of complicated requirements.
-requirements:

-- *No databases* --- If your experiment tracking system requires that you install, configure, and maintain complicated systems MongoDB, think twice.
-You don't need it.
+- *No databases* --- If your experiment tracking system requires that you install, configure, and maintain systems like MongoDB, think twice.

-- *No exotic file systems* --- Storing an experiment is straight forward and doesn't a require fancy file system like HDFS.
+- *No exotic file systems* --- Storing an experiment should be straight forward.
+It shouldn't require exotic file systems.
 If a tool requires anything beyond a standard mounted drive, think twice.
-You don't need it.

-- *No agents* --- Your experiments should just run, each time, without talking to a back-end service to capture results.
-Not only do you need to install and configure the back-end, you need to make sure it's *always available*.
-If your experiment tracker requires a back-end, think twice.
-You don't need it.
+- *No agents* --- Experiments should just run, every time, without talking to a back-end service to capture results.
+If your experiment tracker talks to an agent, think twice.

 </div>